-He stood, in the 1880s, with one foot in railroading and one foot in law enforcement.
+In the 1880s he stood squarely with one foot in railroading and one foot in law enforcement.

-When he died on December 26, 1930 Fulford was best remembered for his twenty-year career as station master for the Texas & Pacific railroad.
+When John James Fulford died forty years later he was best remembered for his twenty-year career as station master for the Texas & Pacific railroad.
 But before his T&P career, Fulford was a Fort Worth police officer, and even though he was on the force less than three years, he participated in two of Cowtown’s wildest and wooliest events:

 In 1886 Fulford was shot in both legs and the abdomen at the Battle of Buttermilk Junction.